albar965/littlenavmap-manual/src/en/USERPOINT.rst

     Mountain,My Point of Interest,MYPOI,49.0219993591,7.8840069771

-``Visible from`` will be set to the default of 250 nm after import.
+``Visible from`` will be set to the default of 250 NM after import.

 Example for an exported userpoint with type ``Mountain`` and all fields set: